dhicks/chlorpyrifos/paper.md

 # Materials and Methods #

 The primary analysis of this study was a spatial regression of potential chlorpyrifos exposure against Census demographic data.
 Separate models were constructed for each of the five CTD values listed in table \ref{tab.ctd}, as well as for tracts and places.
 These two methodological choices give $5 \times 2 = 10$ models.
-The software language R was used to clean and analyze all data, with especially notable use of the `tidyverse`, `tidycensus`, `sf`, `spdep`, and `tmap` packages [@WickhamTidyverseEasilyInstall2017; @WalkerTidycensusLoadUS2018; @PebesmaSfSimpleFeatures2018; @BivandSpdepSpatialDependence2018; @TennekesTmapThematicMaps2018].
+The software language R (3.6.1) was used to clean and analyze all data, with especially notable use of the `tidyverse` (1.2.1), `tidycensus` (0.9.6), `sf` (0.8-1), `spdep` (1.1-3), and `tmap` (2.3-1) packages [@WickhamTidyverseEasilyInstall2017; @WalkerTidycensusLoadUS2018; @PebesmaSfSimpleFeatures2018; @BivandSpdepSpatialDependence2018; @TennekesTmapThematicMaps2018].
 Complete cleaning and analysis code is available at <https://github.com/dhicks/chlorpyrifos/releases/tag/v1.0>.

 ## Study Area ##